Internships and Careers

 Each credit requires 45 hours of onsite work per semester

-- count toward the upper division college requirement
+- Other credits can count toward the upper division college requirement

 You attend weekly classes while working at one of a variety of internship sites in the region.
 You might shadow and observe, gather information and provide statistical analyses, participate in groups and staff meetings, or be trained by onsite staff to deliver specific services.
 You receive a minimum of one hour per week on-site supervision from someone at the site who has direct knowledge of your internship goals and plans.
 See recent internship placements.

 You must keep a journal of your activities, documenting what you learn each week and any issues that arise, and complete a project that could include a research paper or other assignment tailored to your work.